pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 It is possible to model a system with multiple arrays by passing a list of :py:class:`~pvlib.pvsystem.Array` to the :py:class:`~pvlib.pvsystem.PVSystem` constructor.
-The :py:class:`~pvlib.pvsystem.Array` class includes those :py:class:`~pvlib.pvsystem.PVSystem` attributes that may differ from array to array.
+The :py:class:`~pvlib.pvsystem.Array` class includes those :py:class:`~pvlib.pvsystem.PVSystem` attributes that may vary from array to array.
 These attributes include `surface_tilt`, `surface_azimuth`, `module_parameters`, `temperature_model_parameters`, `modules_per_string`, `strings_per_inverter`, `albedo`, `surface_type`, `module_type`, and